CAiriau/FundAeroSuite/README.md

 The main part of the code uses French language.
 In the future, it is possible that an English version appears on GitLab

-*La grande majorité du code utile le français.*
+*La grande majorité du code utilise le français.*

 ### Content
 The suite will follow the chapter book which is written in the French language :